 Applicants may request up to $100,000 for projects not to exceed one year in duration.
 The total available payout for these awards is $400,000.
-Letters of Intent are due by September 1, 2014.
-Notification will be made by October 15, 2014, with submission of full proposals no later than January 15, 2015.
-Final award decisions will be issued by February 28, 2015, for research to begin between July 1 and August 15, 2015.
+Letters of Intent are due by September 1, 2015.
+Notification will be made by October 15, 2015, with submission of full proposals no later than January 15, 2016.
+Final award decisions will be issued by February 28, 2016, for research to begin no later than August 15, 2016.

 Letter of Intent (LOI) Stage

 - A complete CV for the project leader and all other team members (if applicable).

 - A letter of intent that includes the central questions of the project, the background and significance of the questions, identification of which of the questions in the “Overview” section the project addresses, and a summary of the main ideas and arguments.
 The letter should not exceed 1,000 words.

 - The amount of funding requested (one sentence is fine for this).
 No budget narrative or justification is needed at this stage.
 The amount can be revised at the full proposal stage.
 We are funding salary only (and no overhead), following the NEH model.

 Application materials should be submitted by e-mail attachment, if possible, to email@example.com.
 The phrase “Philosophy of Self-control” should appear in the e-mail subject line.
 The only acceptable file formats are .doc and PDF.
 Questions about the application process can be sent to the same address.
 For LOI deadlines, see the instructions above.

 Those applicants who are invited to submit full proposals must include: